Glendale Community College (California): History

 The college was founded as Glendale Junior College in 1927, to serve the Glendale Union High School District which at the time included La Crescenta, Glendale, and Tujunga.
-From 1927 to 1929 classes were held in the buildings of Glendale Union High School at Broadway and Verdugo in the City of Glendale.
+From 1927 to 1929 classes were held in the buildings of Glendale Union High School at Broadway and Verdugo in the city of Glendale.
 In 1929 the junior college moved to the Harvard School plant of the Glendale Union High School District where it remained until 1937.
 In this year a new plant, part of the present one, was completed and occupied.
 The year before, in 1936, the Glendale Junior College District was dissolved as such and became a part of the new Glendale Unified School District.
 The name of the school was changed to Glendale College in 1944.
 On July 1, 1970, Glendale College became a part of the Glendale Junior College District.
-On April 20, 1971, the Board of Education adopted a resolution changing the District name to Glendale Community College District.
+On April 20, 1971, the board of education adopted a resolution changing the district name to Glendale Community College District.

-On November 3, 1980, Glendale voters approved a measure to establish separate Boards, with the new board taking office in April 1981.
-The separation resulted in the creation of a Board of Trustees solely responsible for the governance of the Glendale Community College District.
+On November 4, 1980, Glendale voters approved a measure to establish separate boards, with the new board taking office in April 1981.
+The separation resulted in the creation of a board of trustees solely responsible for the governance of the Glendale Community College District.
 In 1936, 25 acre were acquired for the present site of the college.

 Campus

-The campus now consists of 100 acre and 15 permanent buildings.
+The Verdugo Campus now consists of 100 acre and 15 permanent buildings.
 It is located on the slopes of the San Rafael Hills overlooking the valleys in the Glendale area.

 Organization and administration

-The college president is Dr. Ryan Cornner.

 Glendale Community College District

 The Glendale Community College District is a constituent community college district of the California Community College System (CCCS), whose only college is GCC.

 It is governed by a 5-member elected Board of Trustees, elected by geographical district effective in 2017.
 Pursuant to their authority, they have promulgated policies and administrative regulations for the administration of the district and GCC and serves Glendale and La Crescenta-Montrose.

-The elections for the Glendale Community College Board of Trustees is held at the same day the Glendale City Council and Glendale Unified School District Board of Education, which takes place on a first Tuesday after the first Monday in April of odd-numbered years.
-Effective with the March 2020 election, the elections are held on a first Tuesday after the first Monday.
+The elections for the Glendale Community College Board of Trustees is held at the same day the Glendale City Council and Glendale Unified School District Board of Education, which took place on a first Tuesday after the first Monday in April of odd-numbered years.
+Effective with the March 2020 election, the elections are held on a first Tuesday after the first Monday during the California Primary Election.